- This event has passed.

 Geospatial Forum with Austin Stone (Planet Labs) and Dr. Corbin Kling (Planet Federal)

 October 7, 2022 @ 3:00 pm - 4:00 pm

 Introduction to Planet Labs, Platforms and Near-Daily Imagery

 Summary: The space industry is undergoing a rapid transformation, one that allows us to see our world like never before.
 Planet Labs is a revolutionary satellite image provider, capturing the Earth’s landmass at a near-daily pace.
 Not only are these images being collected daily but they consist of a 3.5-meter spatial resolution and contain eight channels of multispectral information.
 This unique dataset offers a variety of opportunities to explore Earth like never before.
-Come join us to learn more about Planet Labs, satellite imagery, Planet platforms and a demonstration of the Planet Explorer platform!
+Come join us for this studio event to learn more about Planet Labs, satellite imagery, Planet platforms and a demonstration of the Planet Explorer platform!
+Austin is joining remotely and Corbin will join us in-person to answer all your questions.
+Feel free to bring your own laptop to follow along or perhaps you have questions about using Planet data for your own work.
 What would you study with daily imagery?